jhwang04/ZombieSurvival/README.md

 **Team Members:** Jeremy Mills, Justin Hwang, Rishi Zamvar

-**Revision Date:** 4/27 Rev #1
+**Revision Date:** 5/17 Rev #6

 **Program Purpose:** After running this program, users will be able to play a zombie survival game, where waves of zombies come at you, while you try to survive.

-**Target User Profile:** Our Target User Profile is people who like to play video games, and one who does not enjoy playing cooperatively
+**Target User Profile:** Our Target User Profile is people who like to play games, and for people who want a challenge.

-**Feature List:** Some features for our game include zombie waves, finding items on the floor that spawn randomly, healing from certain items, powerups, and more.
+**Feature List:** Some features for our game include zombie waves, shooting, finding items on the floor that spawn randomly, healing from certain items, powerups, and more.

-**Instructions:**
-  * Main class is ZombieSurvivalMain.java in the zombiesurvivalgame package
-  * To run the program, copy the source files into an eclipse or IntelliJ project folder, and run the program.
+**Instructions:** To run the program, copy the source files into Eclipse or IntelliJ and run the folder as a java application.

+Controls:
-  * Move by using W, A, S and D. Use the mouse to aim, and click to shoot a bullet.
+  * Move by using W, A, S and D
+  * Left click to fire a weapon
+  * Run over items to pick them up

 ### Class List: